sephar-im/Sippur/README.md

 - Menu bar settings, no heavy preferences UI
 - Automatic UI language based on the system language

-## Product Boundaries

-Sepharim Sippur is intentionally small.

-It is not:

-- a notes library
-- a knowledge base
-- a meeting assistant
-- a chat app
-- a general AI workspace

-The goal is simple: capture speech quickly and turn it into a saved text note with as little friction as possible.

 ## How It Works

 1. Start capture by clicking the circle or using your configured shortcut.